duo821228/statistical_scripts/README.md

 DESCRIPTION
 -----------
-This repository is to generate statistical result from my experiment.
+This repository aims for generating statistical result from my experiment.
 Codes are written by python.

 stat_cal.py calculate the average, min, max, std.deviation, median value